Claude is brilliant.But it forgets everythingyou talked about yesterday.Zé doesn't.

 Zé has a CLI.
 And it's got personality.

-Three minutes, one command, parrot in your terminal.
+One command, parrot in your terminal.